 A wide range of household name businesses took part in our scenario planning workshops and engaged with our public policy unit to understand the political process and engage where appropriate.
 Similarly, a number of major clients availed themselves of our online Brexit advisory service.

 Our creative and solutions-oriented approach to the Brexit challenge has helped us develop a reputation as a market-leader in this area.
-We were the only firm outside of the traditional 'Magic Circle' law firms to be invited to participate in a number of HM Treasury sessions on the impact of Brexit, and we are now ranked Tier 1 for Brexit advisory work in the Legal 500 UK 2017.
+We were the only firm outside of the traditional 'Magic Circle' law firms to be invited to participate in a number of HM Treasury sessions on the impact of Brexit, and we have been ranked Tier 1 for our Brexit advisory work in the Legal 500 UK editions from 2017 onwards.